Yashashwini0310/Deficiency-and-Allergy-Analyser/README.md

 # How to use:
 1. Register/login the application
-2. Enter Symtoms and get your report on possible results (deficiencies/allergy)
+2. Enter Symtoms (example: Fever, headache, fatigue, chest pain, cough) Enter your Medical history if available (eg. diabetes, Heart Disease, Hypertension, Asthma) Get your report on possible results (deficiencies/allergy)
 3. Subscribe to SNS alerts for notifications.
 4. Accept the request on your mail.
 5. You will be notified everytime your symptoms are entered
 6. you can also view SQS queue in the application.

+# Please Note
+This project has manual datasets provided for the analysis.
+Hence the medical history is limited, you can provide above example medical history for testing.

 # Known Issues and future Enhancements:
 --Expand medical history database for better recommendations.